Home » Budapest » Szechenyi Baths tickets

 Additional Accessories

-If you are visiting the Szechenyi Baths between June to September, we recommend getting a light-colored baseball cap for the gents and a hat for the ladies.
+If you visit the Szechenyi Baths between June and September, we recommend getting a light-colored baseball cap for the gents and a hat for the ladies.

 If you plan to spend a lot of time in the outdoor pools, the sun can get scorching.

-A sun-tan cream also comes in handy because three of the baths are outdoors, with no shade.
+A sun-tan cream also comes in handy because three baths are outdoors, with no shade.

 What to take to Szechenyi Baths?

-Here is a list of things you must take along when you step out to take a dip in the best thermal pools in Budapest.
+Here is a list of things you must take when you step out to dip in the best thermal pools in Budapest.

-Towel: If you have booked the VIP package, you don’t need to bring along any towels.
-If you haven’t, you have two options – bring along a towel yourself or rent one at the venue.
+Towel: You have two options – bring a towel or rent one at the venue.

 We recommend you get your own because they will be unique, and other visitors won’t get confused and pick it up and leave.

-If you haven’t booked the VIP ticket, you can either bring your own or buy a pair from the shop near the entrance.
+Flip flops/slippers: You can bring your own or buy a pair from the shop near the entrance.

 All visitors must wear footwear in the whole area of the bath.